 Also Siegfried from the Doc Savage comic published by DC Comics.
 He was a Nazi raised by one of Doc's former teachers using the same methods Doc's father devised.

-Doc ironically had a Captain Ersatz style evil counterpart in reality—Sun Koh, a Doc knock-off who appeared in magazines published in Nazi Germany prior to World War 2.
+Doc ironically had a Captain Ersatz style evil counterpart in reality—Sun Koh, a Doc knock-off who appeared in magazines published in Nazi Germany prior to World War II.
 His backstory was mysteriously falling from the sky in London, with no memory, superior physical and mental abilities, and a tattoo on his back identifying him as the last king of Atlantis, who was destined to weed out the lower races in order to prepare mankind for a second ice age.
-The scary thing is, apart from being more up front with the racism, he's hardly that different from Doc.

 Actually, all of Doc's men could be said to qualify; Johnny was supposed to be much stronger than he looked and trained to fight.
 Even Long Tom, the guy who constantly looked to be maybe three steps from the grave, was said to be able to beat "nine out of ten men you'd meet on the street."
 And since each of Doc's men was the best in his chosen field (except for Doc himself, of course), they all seem to qualify as a Genius Bruiser.